Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 We start the morning by heading down to the port to meet the main boat and boat pilot, before we head off for our first swim to Krknata.
 This swim is an excellent way to follow both the coast and the sea floor which is only a few metres underneath you.
 Being Sunday, you’ll hear the bells of the churches reverberate across the bay.

 After a break for lunch and some time spent videoing your stroke, we journey by boat out to the island of Lavdara.
-We’ll swim along eastern side of the island with views of the local fish farms raising Sea Bream, Sea Bass and Tuna.
-This island serves as a rookery for many of the local birds.
+We’ll swim along the eastern side of the island, with views of the local fish farms raising Sea Bream, Sea Bass and Tuna.
+This island serves as a rookery for many of the local birds as well.
 Later in the evening, your swim guides will hold an analysis session to review your stroke through video playback, where they will be able to offer technique advice to work on for the rest of the trip.

 Day 3

-Once dry, we travel along Telaščica Bay before walking to the famous land locked Salt Lake Mir (which you can swim in!) and taking in the views from the top of the stunning Dugi Otok cliffs with views of the wide open Adriatic.
-We’ll then boat back to Sašćica bay.
+Once dry, we travel along Telaščica Bay before walking to the famous landlocked Salt Lake Mir (which you can swim in!) and taking in the views from the top of the stunning Dugi Otok cliffs with views of the wide open Adriatic.
+We’ll then ride a boat back to Sašćica bay.

 Day 4

-Approaching midweek, today is a half day with swim in morning and optional late afternoon hike & dip.
+Approaching midweek, today is a half day with a swim in morning and optional late afternoon hike.
 We’ll travel by boat to the other side of Lavdara for a coastal swim.
-This sheltered side of Lavdara is green and lush quite distinct from our Swim on Day 2.
+This sheltered side of Lavdara is green and lush - quite distinct from our swim on Day 2.
 You’ll see traditional Croatian homes and examples of olive farming.
-We’ll return to Sašćica bay for lunch on your own.
-The guides can point you in the right direction for a short walk up to a viewpoint if you would like, or you can just relax for the afternoon before an optional group dinner serving traditional Peka Croatian dishes.
+You’ll return to Sašćica bay for lunch on your own.
+The guides can point you in the right direction for a short walk up to a viewpoint if you would like, or you can just relax for the afternoon before an optional group dinner, serving traditional Peka Croatian dishes.

 Day 5

-Today we head out to the islands of Brusnjak/Borovnik & Sit.
-Brusnjak/Borovnik are two islands separated by a shallow pass thru.
+Today, we head out to the islands of Brusnjak/Borovnik & Sit.
+Brusnjak/Borovnik are two islands separated by a shallow pass through.
 We’ll attempt to circumnavigate the entire two islands with the opportunity to keep an eye out for the elusive Adriatic octopus.
-Following lunch in a protected bay we’ll cross over to Sit for a lovely coastal swim before returning back to Sašćica Bay.
+Following lunch in a protected bay we’ll cross over to Sit for a lovely coastal swim, before returningto Sašćica Bay.

 Day 6

-Today we’ll explore the Kornati national park swimming along the islands of Levrnaka and Silo.
-Kornati National Park is made up of 160 or so islands although the entire area we have been for the week can also loosely be characterized as Kornati.
-The first swim of the day begins along the coast of Levrnaka with an opportunity at the beginning of the swim to explore a World War II German patrol boat shipwreck that was sunk by the British RAF.
+Today, we’ll explore the Kornati National Park further, swimming alongside the islands of Levrnaka and Silo.
+Kornati National Park is made up of 89 of Kornati’s 140 or so islands - the entire area can also loosely be characterised as ‘Kornati’.
+The first swim of the day begins along the coast of Levrnaka, with an opportunity to explore a World War II German patrol boat that was sunk by the British RAF.
 The swim begins in the shelter of Kornati before coming around the point open to the expansive Adriatic Sea.
-Upon completion of the swim, we’ll travel to a beautiful sandy beach (one of the only in Kornati) to moor and enjoy a post lunch dip.
-This is a great spot to swim to shore, swim with fish or just relax before embarking upon our afternoon swim.
+Upon completion of the swim, we’ll travel to a beautiful sandy beach (one of the only sand-covered beaches in Kornati) to moor and enjoy a post lunch dip.
+This is a great spot to swim to shore, discover shoals of fish or just simply relax before embarking on our afternoon swim.

-In the afternoon, we’ll do a bit of site seeing as we explore the cliffs of Mana and recreated Roman ruins movie set from a 1959 German film.
-We head past some cliffs dropping deep into the ocean below, which are the nesting sites of Peregrine and Eleonora’s Falcons.
+In the afternoon, we’ll do a bit of sightseeing as we explore the cliffs of Mana and recreated Roman ruins from a 1959 German film.
+We head past cliffs that plunge deep into the ocean below, which are the nesting sites of Peregrine and Eleonora’s falcons.
 Additionally, we’ll keep our eyes peeled for the Adriatic Bottlenose dolphins that frequent this area.
-We begin our journey back stopping to swim the coast of Silo island.
+We begin our journey back, stopping to swim the coast of Silo Island.
 This uninhabited island has wild sheep that may come visit the water and watch you swim.
-These two swims make for an epic day!
+Together, these two swims make for a truly epic day!
 We’ll travel back to Sašćica bay to celebrate our week with a toast from our boat captains.

 Day 7

-This morning we’ll enjoy a relaxed start to the day, as we swim from in front of the hotel around the coast towards Sali.
-It’s a short swim to end a fantastic week of swimming around this treasure trove of unique islands!
+This morning, we’ll enjoy a relaxed start to the day as we swim from in front of the hotel around the coast, towards Sali.
+It’s a short swim to end a fantastic week of swimming around this treasure trove of unique Kornati islands!

 Location Summary